 Use a Small Amp

-For starters, you could use a small amp.
-With amps, size isn’t everything.
-The beauty of smaller amps, however, is that they don’t have as much volume.
+With amps, size isn’t everything; you could use a small amp.
+There is no reason to use a 100W amp head with a 4×12” cab in your studio apartment.
+The beauty of smaller amps is that they don’t have as much volume.
 You can crank your dials a bit higher without the room shaking.
-There is no reason to have a 100W amp head with a 4×12” cab to play in your studio apartment.
 Plus, some small amps come with headphone outs so you can play without emitting sound into the room at all.

 Play Through an Audio Interface

 Amp sims have come a long way in the past few years.
 You can get the tone you desire by simply plugging your guitar into your audio interface and using an amp sim with your DAW.
 One of my absolute favorites is Amplitube.
 I’ve been using it for years.
 They work in conjunction with some of the top amp manufacturers, including Fender, Marshall, Orange, Mesa Boogie, and Gallien Krueger, allowing you to utilize tons of familiar tones for one small price.
 Plus, you can plug your headphones into your interface to reduce the sound even more.

 Power attenuators reduce the volume of amplifiers without compromising tone or overdrive.
 If your amp is too powerful for home play, use one of these bad boys to cut back on the rumble.